-Elon Musk's lawyers: SEC contempt motion "smacks of retaliation and censorship"by Justin King
+Elon Musk's lawyers: SEC contempt motion "smacks of retaliation and censorship"

 The legal team argues that the SEC is simply miffed over Musk's critical comments in a 60 Minutes interview.